The Ultimate Guide to Winning Your BIA Decision Appeal in Federal Court

 Contact Us on WhatsApp Email us

 • Jurisdiction and State Laws: The scope and effect of expungement vary widely by state or country.
 Some states limit expungement to state-level records, while federal agencies retain access to underlying information.
-Additionally, certain states may use terms like โ€œsealingโ€ or โ€œvacatingโ€ instead of expungement, each with different implications for immigration officialsโ€™ access.
+Additionally, certain states use terms like โ€œsealingโ€ or โ€œvacatingโ€ instead of expungement, each with distinct implications for immigration officialsโ€™ access.

-• Country of Origin and International Agreements: Some countries maintain reciprocal information-sharing agreements with the U.S., which can affect how expunged records are treated or disclosed during consular processing abroad.
+• Country of Origin and International Agreements: Some countries maintain reciprocal information-sharing agreements with the U.S., which can influence how expunged records are treated or disclosed during consular processing abroad.
 This is particularly relevant for applicants undergoing visa interviews at U.S. embassies or consulates.

 Visibility of Expunged Records